jachinte/jquery.stacky/README.md

 HTML to be inserted into the panel.

 __floating__: boolean
-Indicates if the new panel should be placed after the 'after' panel [true] or after the other panels (at the end) [false]
+Indicates if the new panel should be placed either after the 'after' panel [true] or after the other panels (at the end) [false]

 __id__: string
 The id attribute of the new panel.